• Skip to primary navigation

 • Salt: Add salt to taste.

-• Oil: You'll need any type of oil with a high smoke point.
+• Oil: Use oil with a high smoke point.
 Some options are canola oil, vegetable oil, and frying oil.

 • Deep frying pan